martinapugliese/doodling-data-cards/README.md

 ## Football

+### World Cup

+Data and work about the FIFA word cups.

+#### Team stats

-Mainly for a data card, looks at the number of matches played and cards obtained by players in the Football World Cup, historically.
+Mainly for a data card, looks at the number of matches played and cards obtained by players in the Football World Cup, over all editions.

+#### History stats

+Stats in time.

 ## Births